siuusunn/ga-project-1-snake-game/README.md

 ## Project description

-As the first project in the SEI course, we need to build a web game using JavaScript.
+As the first project in the SEI course, we were tasked to build a web game using JavaScript.
 I chose Snake Game as it was one of my favorite games when I was a kid, and I remember vividly playing this game on my mom's Nokia 8210.
 This has been a fun project to work on, and to polish and challenge my JavScript skills.

 I dedicate this project to my mom and her white Nokia 8210 from 1999. :)